 What Is The Importance of Cleaning Cooling Towers?

 Contaminated water can impact chiller operating efficiency and raise energy costs, which are typically large and at fixed amounts.
 Cooling towers should also be regularly cleaned due to bacteria they contain that can pose environmental concerns.
 This cleaning process will also reduce capital costs, repairs, and emergency maintenance.
 Finally, it’s always commendable to clean in consideration of one’s neighbors.
 Facilities next to yours could claim that their equipment is suffering because you have failed to take proper care of your own.

 Reach Out to a Professional Cooling Tower Cleaning Company

 Speak to the experts at Tower Water to learn more about the importance of cleaning your cooling tower.
 Founded in 1992, we have since grown from a two-person business to a 50 + specialty organization dedicated to providing top-quality water treatment solutions, as well as construction and renovation.
-We also work with Legionella Compliance Solutions for 3rd part validation that we are keeping facilities safe and that best practices are being utilized.
+We also work with Tower Water for 3rd part validation that we are keeping facilities safe and that best practices are being utilized.